Egyptian liberal finds enemies on all sides

 "I am very concerned about freedom of expression and human rights in that case as well, because if you have one centre of power in any society, this centre of power will be driven to silence dissent."

-But he still harboured hope for democracy on the Nile.
-"It's a tough time and probably it will not end very soon, but once again we have a mobilised electorate ..., that is not going to be containable unless we figure a way to come back to an inclusive model."
+But he still harbored hope for democracy on the Nile.
+"It's a tough time and probably it will not end very soon, but once again we have a mobilized electorate ..., that is not going to be containable unless we figure a way to come back to an inclusive model."

 (Editing by Michael Georgy)